Tourism Best Management Practices:

 TBMP is based around a series of guidelines that participating tour operators agree to follow as members

 first year, there were only about 15 guidelines.
 Now there are nearly 60.
 They cover topics such as road

 etiquette, flight operating times, marine vessel operation and other areas of tour operation.

-operating times.
+and operating times.
 Marine tours are to be sensitive toward marine life and local residents who may be

 reported by another TBMP member or by a member of the community.

 The TBMP hotline exists for residents to voice their concerns, complaints or constructive criticism toward